How do I begin development for Live Activities?

 • You need your own UI.
 Figure out where / when you should or not show it.

-• You can rely on the ActivityUpdates for changes in content and use that to update the in-app UI.
+• The app does callbacks when either in foreground or background.
+You can rely on the ActivityUpdates for changes in content and use that to update the in-app UI.

 How do live activities and regular notifications stack against each other on lock screen?